bhrutledge/exploring-venv/slides.md

 ???

-- Similar to `python3 -m venv`
+- Similar to `python3 -m venv`, create a new virtualenv
-- Output is informative, unlike `venv`
+- Unllike `venv`, output is informative

 --